 Authorities say one person has died and three others were hurt after an early-morning fire destroyed a mobile home in Mitchell.

-Three others have been treated and released.
+Three others have been treated and released from a hospital.

 It happened in the 900 block of West 2nd Avenue around 4 o'clock this morning.

 People in Mitchell are left wondering why so many fires have broken out in the past year.

 When a fire strikes a mobile home, they can burn like matchsticks.

 David Wise has been in the mobile home park business for nearly 50 years. he owns the mobile home court where Saturday's fire took place.